JetBrains/guide/site/java/tutorials/hello-world/creating-a-run-configuration/index.md

 Now you've created your JAR file, you need to run it to check that the behaviour is the same as running your main method in your `HelloWorld.java` file.
 To run your Java application as a JAR, you can create a new [run configuration](https://www.jetbrains.com/help/idea/run-debug-configuration.html).

-1. Press **Shift** twice to use [search everywhere](https://www.jetbrains.com/guide/tips/search-everywhere/).
+1. Press <kbd>⇧⇧</kbd> (macOS) / <kbd>Shift+Shift</kbd> (Windows/Linux) to use [search everywhere](https://www.jetbrains.com/guide/tips/search-everywhere/).
 If you don't know a shortcut in IntelliJ IDEA, search everywhere is a great way to search for what you need.
 In this instance, you want to create a new run configuration, so type into the dialog _edit configurations_.

 2. When the correct option appears you can use the arrow keys to select it and press **Enter**.